 Many goldfish keepers wonder whether their fish can hear them speaking or tapping on the side of the tank.
 But goldfish don’t have ears.
 So how could they possibly hear sound?

-Read on to find out whether goldfish hear and, if so, how they do it!
+Read on to find out whether fish can hear and, if so, how they do it!

 You may be surprised to learn that the answer to this question is actually yes!
 Goldfish can hear sounds even though they don’t have ears!